Your replies should already know your product. ChatGPT never will.

 A Reddit thread.
 Someone was asking how Thread Otter handled multi-channel reposts.
 I'd opened ChatGPT, pasted my standard "what Thread Otter does" paragraph at the top, pasted the OP below it, asked for a reply.
 Got a draft.
 It was fine.
 I edited two sentences and posted.

 Twenty minutes later I looked back at the comment and realized I'd told the person Thread Otter "schedules" their posts.
-We do not schedule posts.
-We never have.
-The whole point of the product is that you hit send.
-ChatGPT made it up because the paragraph I'd pasted was slightly different from the paragraph I'd pasted the day before, and that day's paragraph happened to leave out the "you hit send" line, so the model filled the gap with the most-likely-adjacent-feature for a tool in our category.
+At the time, we didn't schedule posts at all, and I'd just told a stranger we did.
+ChatGPT made it up because the paragraph I'd pasted was slightly different from the paragraph I'd pasted the day before, and the model filled the gap with the most-likely-adjacent feature for a tool in our category.

 I went and edited the comment.
 Then I sat there for a minute.
 I'd been the source of truth for my own product's positioning, and I was drifting.
 Forty-seven replies in, I couldn't have told you the exact wording I used in reply 1.
 ChatGPT couldn't either.
 There was no source of truth.
 There was just my fading memory of what I'd typed before.